 S:+ ;Loads the default SETUP.S3A file.
 S:+FILENAME.EXT ;Loads FILENAME.EXT instead.
 S:FILENAME.EXT ;Sets the default Load name/path only.This last option doesn't actually load anything, but it changes the default Load Setup file name and path from '*.S3A' to whatever you want.
 You would typically use this if you preferred to use an extension other than .S3A, or if you wanted to keep all your setup files in some other directory than the default directory that Daqarta resides in.

 Note that while you may load setups from any directory, any Arb and/or Play files included in the setup are assumed to reside in the default directory.

 When you auto-load a Setup file at start-up, the Master output control is forced Off.
 This is a safety feature to prevent unintended actions.
 Just toggle it on normally whenever you want output.
 If you really want immediate output on start-up, use the Auto-Initialization Key Macro to toggle Master on.

 This safety interlock is not present when you load a Setup file "manually" with the Load Setup options, since in that case the system is always in Pause mode after loading.
 If Master was active when you originally saved the Setup, then just unPause to start the output.

-Output dB controls operate like ordinary "volume" or "level" controls, where "up" always gives greater output.
+U: UP SCROLL PREFERENCE (Output dB):By default, the Output dB controls operate like ordinary "volume" or "level" controls, where "up" always gives greater output.
 Maximum output is at 0 dB, and all other values are negative relative to that.
 When you start at the default 'Mute' (maximum attenuation) state, you scroll up to get more output.
 Output dB then goes from maximum negative to less- negative values toward 0.